BrightBlueCheese/VegetarianRecipeService/README.md

 5. Youngmin Lee : AI
 - Pick a proper model for the service
 - Build a dataset for training
-- Train and implement variouys model
+- Train and implement various models

 ## 7. 버전
   - 1.0.0